awsdocs/aws-xray-developer-guide/doc-source/xray-services-cloudwatch-synthetics.md

 ## Use groups to focus on synthetics tests<a name="xray-services-cloudwatch-synthetics-groups"></a>

-To focus on a certain set of workflows, such as a Synthetics tests for application “www” running on AWS Elastic Beanstalk\.
-You can create an X\-Ray group using a filter expression\.
+ You can create an X\-Ray group using a filter expression to focus on a certain set of workflows, such as a Synthetics tests for application “www” running on AWS Elastic Beanstalk\.
+Use the [complex keywords](xray-console-filters.md#console-filters-complex) `service()` and `edge()` to filter through services and edges\.

 **Example Group filter expression**